isalevine/order-payment-graphql-api/README.md

 ## Setup

+Clone this repo.
+You will need **Ruby 2.6.1** and **Rails 5.2.3** installed.

-Run `bundle install` to install Rails and dependencies.
+Run `bundle install` inside the main /order-payment-graphql-api/ directory to install Rails and dependencies.

 To create the database, run `rails db:create` to create the SQLite development database, followed by `rails db:migrate` to run the Rails migrations, and finally `rails db:seed` to add seed data.